skycoin/skycoin/src/api/README.md

 ## Migrating from the JSONRPC API

-The JSONRPC-2.0 RPC API was deprecated with v0.25.0 and removed in v0.26.0.
+The JSONRPC-2.0 RPC API was deprecated in v0.25.0 and removed in v0.26.0.

 Anyone still using this can follow this guide to migrate to the REST API: